 Tears and sweat are the healing waters.
-Three seeds now planted.

 The next seed begins a year and half ago.
 My third son was born, making me a mom of five.
 We have three of our own and two foster kids.
 My goal was NOT to be the fat mom.
 Every time I tell people about my family, I want them to see a healthy mom.
 Something to aspire to so they can be inspired to be like me.
 And then, more kids will be helped.

 So--back to weight watchers I went.
 I lost 55 lbs and was very happy.
 Emotionally, it was so much easier.
 I was ready for the unsteady and now it's ok.
 I didn't need to see a counselor.

 Around this time, a man name Josh walked in with crossfit.
 Hearing the call of something, I went for a look see.
 Now, I am smart woman, boardering on genius. (muwhaa haa haa) .
 This is part of my problem, being a mensa member.